tezedge/tezedge-docs/contents/tezedge/architecture.md

 Messages from peer manager are cryptographically validated and then sent up to the shell.

+**P2P layer**

+This layer is used for communication between two nodes on the network.
+The communication begins with both nodes sending a bootstrapping message to the other, therefore exchanging information such as their keys, cryptographic nonces and the version of the P2P protocol.

+This part of communication is still unencrypted.
+Encryption of messages starts from the moment both nodes have received and accepted the bootstrap messages.

+In case one node does not accept the bootstrap node sent to it by the other node, it will send a 'Nack' message and the communication will end.

+Once communication is encrypted, the nodes begin sending messages containing blocks and their operations.
+The chain is synchronized via these messages.
+A node that does not have a fully synced chain requests information from other nodes in the network, but it can also provide blocks and operations it already has to the other nodes in the network.

 **Chain Manager**

 The chain manager is responsible for chain synchronization.